mluzcabrera/mlcbPlatformRepo2/README.md

-# CloudBees Sample Go App test
+# CloudBees Sample

-This is a simple demo app that can be used to identify the different build versions of the application as well as the environment they are running
+This is a simple demo app that checks out helm chart from git and installs it or uninstalls it (using the environment variable)

+Learnt from this tutorial:  https://medium.com/htc-research-engineering-blog/a-simple-example-for-helm-chart-fbb5c7208e94